 How To Get Electrolytes: Your Guide to Oral Rehydration

-These tips will help you prevent dehydration and protect yourself — even in extreme conditions.
+These tips will help you remedy dehydration and protect yourself — even in extreme conditions.

 You’ve probably heard about electrolytes but may not understand the technical details.
 Electrolytes are charged vitamins and minerals that are present in body fluids including blood, sweat, and urine.
 These compounds play a key role in essential processes like controlling muscle function, regulating fluid balance, and transmitting signals across nerve pathways.